 In addition to the olive oil trick, another natural remedy for this all too common problem is one-half teaspoon of powdered psyllium seed mixed into your cat's food twice per day.

 Another recommendation is oat, wheat, or barley grass, mixing one-half teaspoon with every feeding.
 You can grow these grasses for your cat to chew on as well.
 This is often sold as "cat grass," and can be purchased from Amazon.

 Note: Before feeding any food or plants to your cat, check with your veterinarian to be sure of the safety of that.
-Many people are surprised to learn that grapes and raisins are poisonous to cats, as are varieties of lily.
+Many people are surprised to learn that some people food, like grapes and raisins, are poisonous to cats, as are varieties of lily.

 Encouraging your cat to drink more water is always beneficial, of course, and there are a number of pet fountain products on the market that can help with that.